ZenMastersTeam/Zen-UV/mkdocs/favourites.md

 # Favourites

 ## Prerequisites
 Zen UV has a lot of different operators and tools that are located in different panels.
 And we decided to make Favorites to collect frequently used operators in one place.
+Also there is an option to build in Blender native panels: such as [UV Maps](https://docs.blender.org/manual/en/4.2/modeling/meshes/uv/uv_texture_spaces.html#uv-maps) or [Attributes](https://docs.blender.org/manual/en/4.2/modeling/meshes/properties/object_data.html#attributes).

 !!!
 Panel
     | ![](img/screen/favourites/panel_uv.png) | ![](img/screen/favourites/panel_view3d.png) |